 15 readers found this review helpful.
 Did you?
 Yes

 very friendly homely feel on boat as small.
-Tour guide very helpfull and experienced. only downside was being asked to fill envelopes for staff tips which was not expected. tour companies do not tell you about the constant tipping expected everywhere.
+Tour guide very helpful and experienced. only downside was being asked to fill envelopes for staff tips which was not expected. tour companies do not tell you about the constant tipping expected everywhere."